 3rd year – it is 2008 and the market has a drop of 47%.
 After the 3rd year Bob will have $74,920 (141,360 – 47%) while Jim still have $128,000 (the IUL’s floor rate is 0%).
 Big Advantage Jim.

 The stock market experts expect a “market adjustment” every 7 to 8 years.
+These past 11 years have been an anomaly, based on what the experts are saying.
 Do you have time to play that game?

-The return percentages for the stock or index on the above examples are for illustration purposes only.
-Also, if you are Bob from the above example … tough luck 🙂
+The return percentages for the index on the above examples are for illustration purposes only.

 3. You Can Borrow Money Against Your Cash Value